List of Christian denominational positions on homosexuality: Unity Church

 Unity Church issued a Statement of Diversity in 1995 which stated in part: "We strive for our ministries, publications and programs to reach out to all who seek Unity support and spiritual growth.
 It is imperative that our ministries and outreaches be free of discrimination on the basis of race, color, gender, age, creed, religion, national origin, ethnicity, physical disability or sexual orientation.
 Our sincere desire is to ensure that all Unity organizations are nondiscriminatory and support diversity."
 Unity has stated on their website that: "Unity proudly supports the LGBTQIA+ community.
 We believe everyone is divine and that every person shines with the light of God!"

 While Unity does not impose formal requirements on individual Unity churches to perform same-sex marriages, many Unity churches do perform same-sex marriages.
 Unity performs same-sex marriages at their world headquarters in Unity Village, Missouri.

 Unity allows LGBTQ people to become ministers and licensed Unity teachers.

 Philippine Independent Church

-Officially known as the Iglesia Filipina Independiente and colloquially called the Aglipayan Church, an Independent Catholic and Anglo-Catholic denomination, the church has adopted an official and binding position of inclusion and full acceptance of LGBT individuals and organizations since 2017 after the question of inclusiveness was raised in an official leadership meeting by a gay member of the church in 2014.
+Officially known as the Iglesia Filipina Independiente and colloquially called the Aglipayan Church, an Independent Catholic denomination with Anglo-Catholic orientation, the church has adopted an official and binding position of inclusion and full acceptance of LGBT individuals and organizations since 2017 after the question of inclusiveness was raised in an official leadership meeting by a gay member of the church in 2014.
 Its youth organization wing has also repeatedly elected presidents, vice presidents, and executives who belong to the Filipino LGBT youth sector.
-On February 24, 2023, the church ordained Wylard "Wowa" Ledama, a transwoman, to the diaconate as the church's first trans clergy.
+On February 24, 2023, the church ordained Wylard "Wowa" Ledama, a trans woman, to the diaconate as the church's first trans clergy.